Light Driven Chemistry

 At A Glance

-We introduce a carbon-nitrogen (C-N) cross-coupling method that operates at room temperature using an inexpensive nickel (Ni) source while being tolerant to oxygen and proceeds through direct irradiation of the Ni complex without added photoredox catalyst, ligand, or base.
+Researchers at Colorado State University have developed a carbon-nitrogen (C-N) cross-coupling method that operates at room temperature using an inexpensive nickel (Ni) source while being tolerant to oxygen and proceeds through direct irradiation of the Ni complex without added photoredox catalyst, ligand, or base.

 C-N cross-coupling is an important class of reactions with far-reaching impacts across chemistry, materials science, biology, and medicine.
 Transition metal complexes can elegantly orchestrate diverse aminations but typically require demanding reaction conditions, precious metal catalysts, or oxygen sensitive procedures.